rumq/Kafka-Streams-with-Spring-Cloud-Stream/OReillyVideoKafkaStreamsWithSpringCloudStream.md

 As an example, if we have three partitions, and three keys STR1, STR2, STR3, it's possible that they are distributed across the three partitions.
 If we have three threads, then each thread will be assigned a partition.
 The data for STR1 will be processed by thread 1, STR2 by thread 2, and STR3 by thread 3.
 If we use `groupByKey`, then each thread is able to calculate the aggregate for each key.

-But, if we want to by a different key say customer id, then these may be distributed across the partitions, and therefore the threads will not be able to calculate the aggregate for each customer id.
+But, if we want to aggregate by a different key say customer id, then these may be distributed across the partitions, and therefore the threads will not be able to calculate the aggregate for each customer id.
 In this case, we can use `groupBy` to group the data by the customer id.
 Then the framework will create an internal topic with the same number of partitions as the input topic.
 The data will be repartitioned by the customer id.
 This will ensure that all the data for a particular customer id will be in the same partition.
 This will ensure that the threads will be able to calculate the aggregate for each customer id.

 This will of course be an expensive operation, so we have to design the keys well in advance, so this repartitioning is not required.